 The available object types can be found in the JSS API documentation.
 They are named in the singular, with CamelCase, e.g. MobileDeviceConfigurationProfiles for mobiledeviceconfigurationprofiles.

 Of course, you can get a list like this as well:

 The JSS works with data as XML, and as such, python-jss’s objects all inherit from xml.etree.ElementTree.
 Users familiar with Elements will find manipulating the data very easy.
 Those unfamiliar with ElementTree should check out https://docs.python.org/2/library/xml.etree.elementtree.html and http://effbot.org/zone/element-index.htm for great introductions to this useful module.

-python-jss adds a better repr method to its JSSObjects and, however.
+python-jss adds a better repr method to its JSSObjects and JSSObjectTemplates, however.
 Simply print() or call an object in the interpretor to see a nicely indented representation of the Element.
 This aids in quickly experimenting with and manipulating data in the interpretor.

-In addition to the various methods of Element, JSSObjects also provides helper methods to wrap some of the more common tasks.
-Policies, for example, includes methods for add_object_to_scope(), add_object_to_exclusions(), set_recon(), set_set_service(), etc.
+In addition the various methods of Element, JSSObjects and JSSObjectTemplates also inherit methods of XMLEditor, a class which adds helper methods to wrap some of the more common tasks.
+Policies, for example, include a PolicyEditor, which adds methods for add_object_to_scope(), add_object_to_exclusions(), set_recon(), set_set_service(), etc.

 To see a full list of methods available for an object type, as well as their signatures and docstrings: